Devang-Solanki/recon.cloud/README.md

 # recon.cloud-cli
-A bash script for scanning AWS public cloud footprint and getting suddomains, service name, cname and region from [recon.cloud](https://recon.cloud/)
+A bash script for scanning AWS, Azure and GCP public cloud footprint and getting suddomains, service name, cname and region from [recon.cloud](https://recon.cloud/)

 ## ⚙ Installation
 ```bash